September Property Tax Deadlines by State: What's Due This Month

 Frequently Asked Questions

-What should I know about september property tax deadlines by state: what's due this month?
+How should I prepare for September property tax deadlines by state: what's due this month?

 September marks the start of California's Assessment Appeals Board filing window (September 15 - November 30) and Utah's Board of Equalization deadline (September 15).
 Louisiana's protest period runs through September in many parishes.
 Payment deadlines hit in Alabama (October 1 coming up), Maryland (September 30), Delaware (September 30), and West Virginia (September 1).